Contact Us

 We suggest you only approach a genuine rescue which is either a registered non-profit or a registered charity.

-These can be identified by either -Stand Off
+These can be identified by either -

 a non-profit company statement and number Registered companies are required to display their numbers and status on all stationery, including websites.